winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 The Tathāgata of the Śākyas\\
 Has expounded them.”

 187\.
-After he had taught this <em>Sūtra of the Great Legend</em>, the monks who heard what the Buddha taught rejoiced and approved.
+After he had taught this <cite>Sūtra of the Great Legend</cite>, the monks who heard what the Buddha taught rejoiced and approved.
 {:#p187}

 ---